HederaPayBot/api-endpoint/docs/API_USAGE.md

 ### Register a New User

-Register a user with their Twitter username and Hedera account credentials.
+Register a user with their Twitter username and optional Hedera account credentials.

 ```
 POST /api/users/register